Project: Community Adaptation Initiative

 Figure 1.
 The ratio of 3xCO2/1xCO2 area burned by Ecozone using the Canadian GCM.Tim Lynham is a Forest Fire Research Project Leader for Natural Resources Canada, Canadian Forest Service (CFS) in Sault Ste.
 Marie, ON.
 From 1980-1981 he worked as a remote sensing Image Analyst at the Canada Centre for Remote Sensing (CCRS) in Ottawa.
 Since 1981, he has been with Natural Resources Canada where he conducts research on fire ecology, fire behaviour modeling, and remote sensing applications for fire science.
 Tim works with satellite remote sensing data to monitor Canadian wildfires for national carbon accounting.
 He was also a member of the recent Far North, Science Advisory Panel to the Ontario Minister of Natural Resources.
 He represents the Canadian Government on the Fire Implementation Team under the UN Global Observation of Forest Cover Project.

-- Webinar: Climate Change Science and the Adaptation Imperative
+- Climate Change Science and the Adaptation Imperative

 By Dr. David Pearson